waldnzwrld/yarns-loom/yarns/MANUAL.md

     - Each LFO's frequency is a multiple of the last, with that multiple being between 1x and 2x depending on the setting
     - Facilitates unstable, meandering modulation

-### Other tweaks
+### Portamento
-- Broadened portamento setting range from 51 to 64 values per curve shape
+- `PORTAMENTO` setting has a shared zero at center
-- Allow an explicit clock start (from panel switch or MIDI) to supersede an implicit clock start (from keyboard)
+  - Increases constant-time portamento when turning counter-clockwise of center, and increases constant-rate when turning clockwise
-- Change 'split' controls (portamento and vibrato speed) to have a common zero at the split point, increasing both CCW and CW of this point
+- Broadened setting range from 51 to 64 values per curve shape